Forklift carrying beverage crates in a warehouse

 Practical instead of generic

 Beverage logistics does not need standard tours.
-It needs planning that combines full goods, empties, weights, time windows, and seasonal volatility realistically.
+It needs a solution that combines full goods, empties, weights, time windows, and seasonal fluctuations realistically in daily operations.

 Plan beverage logistics more efficiently